NikhilaRao1/medical-imaging-book/chapter1.md

 X-ray imaging begins with a line integral model.
 As X-rays pass through an object, they are attenuated by the material along their path.
 The detector measures the energy (or intensity) of the transmitted X-ray photons, and this measurement corresponds mathematically to an integral of the object’s attenuation properties along the X-ray path.
 Each measurement therefore captures cumulative information along a straight line through the object.

 When this process is repeated across many parallel rays, the result is a collection of line integrals that form the Radon transform of the object.
+If the object is represented as a two-dimensional function

+$$
+f(x, y),
+$$

+then the measured data can be described as a new function

+$$
+p(t, \theta).
+$$

-If the object is represented as a two-dimensional function f(x,y)f(x,y)f(x,y), then the measured data can be described as a new function p(t,θ)p(t,\theta)p(t,θ).
-Here, ttt represents position along a one-dimensional detector array, and θ\thetaθ represents the orientation angle of the X-ray projection.
-By changing the angle θ\thetaθ, the data acquisition system rotates around the object and gathers projections from many different directions.
+Here, $t$ represents position along a one-dimensional detector array, and $\theta$ represents the orientation angle of the X-ray projection.
+By changing the angle $\theta$, the data acquisition system rotates around the object and gathers projections from many different directions.

-The central goal of X-ray computed tomography is to reconstruct the original image f(x,y)f(x,y)f(x,y) from the measured projection data p(t,θ)p(t,\theta)p(t,θ).
+The central goal of X-ray computed tomography is to reconstruct the original image

+$$
+f(x, y)
+$$

+from the measured projection data

+$$
+p(t, \theta).
+$$

 This reconstruction problem is an example of inversion: starting with indirect measurements and inferring the internal structure that produced them.
 The key mathematical tool that makes this possible is Fourier analysis.

-For each fixed angle θ\thetaθ, a one-dimensional Fourier transform is applied to the corresponding projection p(t,θ)p(t,\theta)p(t,θ).
+For each fixed angle $\theta$, a one-dimensional Fourier transform is applied to the corresponding projection

+$$
+p(t, \theta).
+$$

 A remarkable result—known as the Fourier slice theorem—states that the Fourier transform of a projection corresponds to a slice through the two-dimensional Fourier transform of the original image.
 Each 1D projection therefore provides a line (or profile) of information in the frequency domain.

 As the acquisition system rotates and projections are collected over many angles, these frequency-domain slices fill up the entire two-dimensional Fourier space of the object.
 Once sufficient coverage of this Fourier space is obtained, the original image can be reconstructed by applying the inverse Fourier transform.
 This framework highlights a deep connection between data acquisition and image reconstruction.
 The forward process—collecting X-ray projections as line integrals—is mathematically linked to the inverse process—reconstructing the image—through Fourier analysis.
 Understanding this relationship is fundamental to biomedical imaging, as it reveals how physical measurements, mathematical transforms, and computational algorithms work together to produce meaningful images of the human body.